radar/guides/gem-development.md

 ## Crafting a CLI

+To make this CLI work we're going to need to create a `Foodie::CLI` class and define a `start` method on it.
+Or you know, there's probably a gem out there for us to use.
+Like [Thor](http://github.com/wycats/thor).
+Named after the badass lightning god from norse mythology, this gem is definitely on the fast-track to being just as badass.
+This gem is what we'll be using to build our CLI interface and then later on the generator (if you behave, remember?).

 Let's define the _foodie/cli.rb_ file now like this:

+    require 'thor'
     module Foodie
       class CLI < Thor

       end
     end

-The `Thor` class has a series of methods that we can use to define CLI methods in our class.
-Our class doesn't have to be called `CLI`, it's just best practice to do so.
+The `Thor` class has a series of methods -- such as the `start` method we reference back in `bin/foodie` -- that we can use to create this CLI.
+Oh, by the way, our class doesn't have to be called `CLI`, it's just best practice to do so.
 We don't magically get this `Thor` class; we need to tell our _gemspec_ that we depend on this gem by adding this line underneath our previous _add\_dependency_:

     s.add_dependency "thor"

-We also need to require it at the top of _foodie/cli.rb_

-    require 'thor'

 To install this new dependency, we use `bundle install`.
 When we run `bundle exec cucumber features` again, we'll see that it's now complaining that it could not find the tasks we're calling: